French Home Computer Games

-This is an alphabetical listing of stylish, unique and artistic French computer games that were released in the late 1980s and early 1990s.
+This is an alphabetical listing of stylish, unique and artistic French home computer games that were released in the late 1980s and early 1990s on Western home computer game machines.
 Only French computer games that were released in English-speaking countries are listed.
 In addition, only computer games that originated in France and that were designed and developed by French software studios are listed.
 For example, Pang of 1990 on Amiga stands as a brilliant coinop port by Ocean of France, but Pang is of Japanese origin; it is not a French game.
 Thus, Pang is not listed but French clones thereof would be, if such existed.
-Thus far, 22 genuinely French computer games have been covered by my commentary.
+Thus far, 32 genuinely French computer games have been covered by my commentary.

 In case some readers think I have overlooked them, please note that Unreal of 1990 and Agony of 1992 are Belgian computer games, not French.